 Angel Falls & Covel Creek Falls

-See two beautiful waterfalls during one hike with this route near Randle in Gifford Pinchot National Forest.
+See two beautiful waterfalls during one hike with this route in Lewis County near Randle in Gifford Pinchot National Forest.
 The Angel Falls Loop includes a stop by Covel Falls (also known as Curtain Falls).
 Enjoy a walk through dense, peaceful forest before arriving at the first falls.
 For a more stunning view, continue on to Angel Falls, which cascades over a series of granite slabs before reaching Covel Creek.

 Palouse Falls